 Emmanuel Lutheran Church, Lancaster is a community of Lutheran Christians located in the historic and beautiful West End of Lancaster, Pennsylvania.

-Our congregation has been here since 1888, serving Christ and the community for over a hundred and twenty years.
+Our congregation has been here since 1888, serving Christ and the community for over a hundred and twenty-five years.

 Neighbors know Emmanuel as a window of opportunity